 IBM purchased Merge Healthcare in 2015 for $1 billion, partly to get an established foothold in the medical IT market.
 However, the purchase also gave Watson millions of radiology studies and a vast amount of existing medical record data to help train the AI in evaluating patient data and get better at reading imaging exams.
 IBM Watson is now licensing its software through third-party agreements with other health IT vendors.
 The contracts stipulate that each vendor needs to add additional value to Watson with their own programming, not just become a reseller.
 Probably the most important stipulation of these new contracts is that vendors also are required to share access to all the patient data and imaging studies they have access to.
 This allows Watson to continue to hone its clinical intelligence with millions of new patient records.

-The Basics of Machine Learning
+The Basics of Machine Learning in Radiology

 Access to vast quantities of patient data and images is needed to feed the AI software algorithms educational materials to learn from.
 Sorting through massive amounts of big data is a major component of how AI learns what is important for clinicians, what data elements are related to various disease states and gains clinical understanding.
 It is a similar process to medical students learning the ropes, but uses much more educational input than what is comprehensible by humans.
 The first step in machine learning software is for it to ingest medical textbooks and care guidelines and then review examples of clinical cases.
 Unlike human students, the number of cases AI uses to learn numbers in the millions.